Fully Dynamic Exact Edge Connectivity in Sublinear Time: Concluding remarks and open problems

 \begin{itemize} \itemsep0em \item[(1)] \emph{Can our update time for dynamically maintaining exact edge connectivity be improved?} We remark that a closer examination of our result based on expander decompositions reveals that an improvement to Thorup’s result~\cite{thorup2007fully} for bounded edge connectivity (specifically, improving the polynomial dependency on the edge connectivity) would immediately lead to an improved running time.
 It would be very interesting to investigate whether this can be achieved.

-\item[(2)] \emph{Is there a fully dynamic algorithm for $(1+\eps)$-approximating edge connectivity in $\textup{poly}(\log n)\eps^{-O(1)}$ update time?} The best known algorithm due to Thorup achieves $\tilde{O}(\sqrt{n})$ update time, and even going beyond this $\tilde{O}(\sqrt{n})$ barrier remains an important open problem in dynamic graph algorithms. \end{itemize}
+\item[(2)] \emph{Is there a fully dynamic algorithm for $(1+\eps)$-approximating edge connectivity in $\textup{poly}(\log n)\eps^{-O(1)}$ update time?} The best-known algorithm due to Thorup achieves $\tilde{O}(\sqrt{n})$ update time, and even going beyond this $\tilde{O}(n^{1/2})$ barrier remains an important open problem in dynamic graph algorithms. \end{itemize}